hazelcast/hazelcast/hazelcast-documentation/src/ConfigWrapUp.md

 This configuration is for ???.
 It has below attributes.

-- pool-size:
+- pool-size: The number of executor threads per Member for the Executor.
-- queue-capacity:
+- queue-capacity: Capacity of the queue.
+- statistics-enabled:

 ### `queue` Tag

 This configuration is for ???.
 It has below attributes.

-- max-size:
+- max-size: Value of maximum size of Queue.
-- backup-count:
+- backup-count: Value of synchronous backup count.
-- async-backup-count:
+- async-backup-count: Value of asynchronous backup count.
-- empty-queue-ttl:
+- empty-queue-ttl: Value of time to live to empty the Queue
 - item-listeners:
 - queue-store:
 - statistics-enabled: